Manage your data source - Oracle

 These errors might occur if the Oracle client either isn't installed or isn't configured properly.
 If it's installed, verify that the tnsnames.ora file is properly configured and you're using the proper net_service_name.
 You also need to make sure that the net_service_name is the same between the machine that uses Power BI Desktop and the machine that runs the gateway.
 For more information, see Install the Oracle client.

-You might also encounter a compatibility issue between the Oracle server version and the Oracle client version.
-Typically, you want these versions to match.
+You might also encounter a compatibility issue between the Oracle server version and the Oracle Data Access Client version.
+Typically, you want these versions to match, as some combinations are incompatible.
+For instance, ODAC 12.x does not support Oracle Server version 9.

 For additional troubleshooting information that relates to the gateway, see Troubleshooting the on-premises data gateway.